jina-ai/jina/README.md

 ## Jina "Hello, World!" 👋🌍

-As a starter, you can try out our "Hello, World" - a simple demo of image neural search for [Fashion-MNIST](https://hanxiao.io/2018/09/28/Fashion-MNIST-Year-In-Review/).
+As a starter, you can try "Hello, World" - a simple demo of image neural search for [Fashion-MNIST](https://hanxiao.io/2018/09/28/Fashion-MNIST-Year-In-Review/).
 No extra dependencies needed, just run:

 ```bash
 jina hello-world